tudo-cni/vsting-sa/README.md

 After the image is written to the SD-card, eject it from the computer:

-- insert the SD-card in the APU 4D4 and power it up.
+- Insert the SD-card in the APU 4D4 and power it up.

-- connect your computer using an ethernet cable to the APU on the ethernet port `enp1s0` (the first one from the right while the APU is upside down, the closest one the  serial port and farthest from the USB ports).
+- Connect your computer using an ethernet cable to the APU on the ethernet port `enp1s0` (the first one from the right while the APU is upside down, the closest one the  serial port and farthest from the USB ports).
 Fig.\ref{fig:apu-ports-annotated} below shows the annotated network ports of the APU 4D4.

 ![APU ports annotated\label{fig:apu-ports-annotated}](figs/apu-ports-annotated.png)

-- give your computer the fixed ip `10.40.1.10` with network mask `/24` or `255.255.255.0` on the wired network interface.
+- Give your computer the fixed ip `10.40.1.10` with network mask `/24` or `255.255.255.0` on the wired network interface.
 The annotated steps in [the appendix](#set-a-static-ip-address-on-your-device)  might be of help.

-- make sure the connection is effective by trying to reach the APU.
+- Make sure the connection is effective by trying to reach the APU.
 The output of the following command should display the round-trip time to the APU:

         ping 10.40.1.1

 Once you have ascertained that the connection is effective, you can start using vSTING. to this end:

-- open the following URL in the browser: `http://kn-adrz-vsting.local`.
+- Open the following URL in the browser: `http://kn-adrz-vsting.local`.
 The vSTING  user interface should be visible.

 The **installation** of your vSTING device is now **completed**.